mxayon/blog/_posts/2019-06-07-mind-sized-bites.markdown

 is set on the down beat, it creates a seamless effect.
 Manually storing and labelling data gives you the advantage of predicting which clips to prioritize or repurpose.
 Sometimes there is a subset of unusable clips that could be repurposed to assist the theme.
-The result of repurposed clips are usually polarized, usually a decision between sacrificing quality over production time & space complexities.
+The result of repurposed clips are usually polarized, usually a decision between sacrificing quality over production time & space complexities and rendering downtime.

 Repurposing the footage via dimensions or effects, can be used to build the intro and resolution.
 Repurposing runs up a lot of rendering time, compression errors are usually the biggest reason of system crashes and unsaved work.
-Repurposed files with dimensions on effects has always been a breaking point to the render engine.
+Repurposed files with 2/ more layers with effects can put a heavy load on the render engine.
 Repurposing effects shifts color, mood and theme, and can be used as effective story telling tool but a de-facto attachment to effects is hard to cure like a moth to a flame..
 Repurposing with dimension can have parallel running stories making more connections.
-There's length of clip in seconds, there's grid dimension on the 2d plane, the 3rd dimension or layer is the depth.
+There's length of clip in seconds, there's a grid dimension on the 2d plane, the 3rd dimension or layer is the depth in layers (or the layer cake).
+Timing multiple effects on each layer of the layer cake can open up "the sweet spot" to invoke a change in story, theme, mood, to ingrate seamlessly to next frame - depending on how compatible the change is to the transitional effect given by the fade - in fade out movement.

 Repurposed files that work can be a good resource in any other related projects.
+When labelling repurposed effect, what to prioritize in the label convention will help the archival process in the future.

 ## Content / Data: